Aamirf730/heic-jpg-converter/README.md

-# HEIC to JPG Converter - Next.js Version
+# HEIC to JPG Converter

-A modern, privacy-focused HEIC to JPG converter built with Next.js and deployed on AWS Amplify.
+A modern, privacy-focused HEIC to JPG converter built with Next.js 14 and TypeScript.
+Convert your iPhone photos from HEIC to JPG format instantly in your browser.

 ## 🚀 Features